- last update 31 Oct 2024 -

 His Dark Materials (2019-2022)

 By Jack Thorne and based on the Philip Pullman's novels.
 Remember The Golden Compass, the best fantasy adventure movie of the 00's that didn't get its deserved sequel?
-Fear not, His Dark Materials adapts the whole story and got that badass girl from Logan as main character!
+Fear not, His Dark Materials adapts the whole story and has that badass girl from Logan as main character!

 • Awesome Comedy Shows, and Sitcoms That Aren't Complete and Utter Shit like 99% Mass-Produced Shitcoms •